What (Exactly) Is Discourse Analysis?

 Based on your research aims, objectives and research questions, you need to assess which discourse analysis would best suit your needs.
 You can get an overview of the available options here, so I won’t go into detail in this post.
 The main takeaway, however, is that you need to adopt an approach that aligns with your study’s purpose.
 So, think carefully about what you are investigating and what you want to achieve, and then consider the various options available within discourse analysis.

-It’s vital to determine your discourse analysis approach from the get-go, so that you don’t waste time randomly analysing your data without any specific framework or plan.
+It’s vital to determine your discourse analysis approach from the get-go, so that you don’t waste time randomly analysing your data without any specific plan.

 Step 2: Design your collection method and gather your data